 A due diligence check is a thorough investigation to identify, evaluate and verify all available information on an individual or entity.
 Such checks are especially important when you’re hiring or considering a prospective business partnership or new commercial relationship.
-By conducting comprehensive due diligence checks through a reliable source, you can be more informed and confident in your business dealings.
+By conducting comprehensive risk and compliance checks & due diligence checks through a reliable source, you can be more informed and confident in your business dealings.

 With widespread risk of corruption on an international scale, due diligence checks with a global reach are more important than ever.
 To protect yourself from risk and regulatory non-compliance and to ensure successful, legitimate business transactions, companies must make sure they have timely and accurate business intelligence through due diligence checks.

 Ultimately, due diligence checks help you:

 - better understand your customers, employees and vendors

 - protect your business from reputational, financial and regulatory risks

 There are a number of types of due diligence checks: